braze-inc/braze-docs/_docs/_contributing/generating_a_preview.md

 > Learn how to generate a local site preview, so you can see how your work would look on Braze Docs.

 {% alert tip %}
 Every time you push to the Braze Docs GitHub repository, a Braze-hosted site preview is automatically generated, which is great for checking your work on mobile or collaborating with others.
-Learn more about the automatically-generated preview, [here.]({{site.baseurl}}/contributing/your_first_contribution/#step-4-preview-your-changes)
+For more information, see [Preview your changes]({{site.baseurl}}/contributing/your_first_contribution/#step-4-preview-your-changes).
 {% endalert %}

 {% multi_lang_include contributing/prerequisites.md %}